Autism: A History of Diagnostic Changes

 1920s

-Grunya Sukhareva Describes children with autistic traits under “schizoid psychopathy.”
+Grunya Sukhareva describes children with autistic traits using the term “schizoid psychopathy.”

 1943

-Leo Kanner publishes first formal description: “infantile autism,” distinguishing autism from schizophrenia, but its early onset, “extreme aloneness,” insistence on sameness.
+Leo Kanner publishes the first formal description of “infantile autism.”
+He distinguishes autism from schizophrenia by its early onset, “extreme aloneness,” and insistence on sameness.
+His descriptions resemble those of Dr. Sukhareva, but he does not reference her.

 1944

-Hans Asperger describes milder form: “autistic psychopathy.”
-He emphasizes social deficits with intact intelligence and restricted interests.
+Hans Asperger describes a milder form of autism, emphasizing social deficits with intact intelligence and restricted interests.

 1960s–70s